$L^2$ geometry of hyperbolic monopoles: Introduction

 Gibbons--Warnick \cite{gibbons:2007} and Franchetti--Ross \cite{franchetti:2023aa} analysed the dynamics of well-separated monopoles, starting from a lagrangian for charged point particles.
-Interestingly, the metrics that they obtained were the LeBrun metrics, which had been studied much earlier in an entirely different context \cite{lebrun:1991a}.
-Franchetti--Schroers \cite{franchetti:2017} calculated the $L ^2 $ metric for a circle-invariant 1-instanton on $S ^4 $, giving a finite metric on the moduli space of hyperbolic 1-monopoles which however is invariant only under a rotational subgroup of the $H ^3 $ isometry group.
+Interestingly, they showed that the dynamics were governed by the LeBrun metrics, which had been studied much earlier in an entirely different context \cite{lebrun:1991a}.
+Franchetti--Schroers \cite{franchetti:2017} calculated the $L ^2 $ metric for a circle-invariant 1-instanton on $S ^4 $, obtaining a finite metric on the moduli space of hyperbolic 1-monopoles which is however invariant only under a rotational subgroup of the $H ^3 $ isometry group.
 Finally, Sutcliffe \cite{sutcliffe:2022a} proposed a way to renormalise the divergent integral that defines the $L^2$ metric on the hyperbolic monopole moduli space.
-His boundary metric is related to the $L^2$ metric on the space of abelian connections on $S^2$, which had been considered earlier by Braam-Austin \cite{braam:1990}.
+His boundary metric, which had been considered earlier by Braam-Austin \cite{braam:1990}, is related to the $L^2$ metric on the space of abelian connections on $S^2$.
 This metric was calculated explicitly in the case of inversion-symmetric charge 2 monopoles \cite{sutcliffe:2022}.
 The asymptotic geometry of the boundary metric is very different from the metric of Franchetti--Ross \cite{franchetti:2023aa,galvin:2024}, so it is difficult to reconcile Sutcliffe's metric with other approaches to monopole dynamics.
 It is also not clear that the boundary metric admits any analogue of the hyperk\"ahler property.